-Except for the matter discussed above, there were no significant events after the reporting date, which have a bearing on these consolidated financial statements.
+There were no significant events after the reporting date, which have a bearing on these consolidated financial statements.

-19- APPROVAL OF THE CONSOLIDATED FINANCIAL STATEMENTS
+18- APPROVAL OF THE CONSOLIDATED FINANCIAL STATEMENTS

-The consolidated financial statements were approved by the Board of Directors and authorized for issuance on September 4, 2024.
+The consolidated financial statements were approved by the management and authorized for issuance on September 4, 2024.